GRONINGEN-MICROBIOME-CENTRE/LLNEXT_pilot/README.md

-# Mother-Infant Gut Viruses and their Bacterial Hosts: Transmission Patterns and Dynamics during Pregnancy and Early Life
+# Transmission and Dynamics of Mother-Infant Gut Viruses during Pregnancy and Early Life

-Code for our paper "Mother-Infant Gut Viruses and their Bacterial Hosts: Transmission Patterns and Dynamics during Pregnancy and Early Life".
+Code for our paper "Transmission and Dynamics of Mother-Infant Gut Viruses during Pregnancy and Early Life".

 You can download the current version of the paper from [BioRxiv](https://doi.org/10.1101/2023.08.21.554108).